-- Savarika (slimy, look like a lotus leaf, 27 cm long and can be used in the animal also).
+- Savarika (slimy, looks like a lotus leaf, 27 cm long, and can be used in the animal also).

 They are dependent on rotten, turbid, contaminated water, and dead marine cadavers for their food.
-Their accidental bite can make an individual suffer localized complaints like were inflammation, excessive itching, burning sensation, and systemic complaints such as vomiting, febrile state, unconsciousness, confusion, and lethargy.
-To treat such conditions, it should be treated as Visha (Poisoning) or like disorders of Pitta and Rakta Dosha.
+Their accidental bite can make an individual suffer localized complaints like inflammation, excessive itching, burning sensation, and systemic complaints such as vomiting, febrile state, unconsciousness, confusion, and lethargy.
+Treat such conditions, should be treated as Visha (Poisoning) or like disorders of Pitta and Rakta Dosha.

 - Krishna (black colored with a big head)